 This is actually an obstacle for retailers.
 Willing to incorporate iBeacon technology, they won’t be able to do it without having to invest in the iBeacon-based app development.

 For shopping apps, though, the opportunity is more striking than ever.
-Shopkick’s customer rewards app shopBeacon which uses iBeacon in combination with Shopkick’s proprietary ultrasound technology, earned $1 billion in sales for its retail partners.
+Shopkick’s customer rewards app shopBeacon which uses iBeacon in combination with Shopkick’s proprietary ultrasound technology, earned $1 billion in sales for its retail partners in 2014.

 I bet this sounds like a great incentive!